 Free tips for DIY

 I’ll highlight a few things that you should know.
 Keep in mind that these rules are NOT law.
-They are the IRS’s internal policy regarding the Streamlined Installment Agreement program.
+They are the IRS’s internal policy regarding thetax debt help , theserules fortunately allow you 6 years to pay off the debt (if you otherwise qualify).
+They only apply if you owe $50,000 or less. .
 These rules can change, and additionally, the IRS cannot be FORCED into following them.
 However, they are currently available and very pro taxpayer!
-For anyone in Denver in need of tax debt help , theserules fortunately allow you 6 years to pay off the debt (if you otherwise qualify).
-They only apply if you owe $50,000 or less.
+For anyone in Denver in need of

 The general rule is that if you owe $50,000 or less, you can take the amount due and divide it by 72 (72 months = 6 years).
 As an example, if you owe $36,000, you could divide that by 72, the IRS will usually accept a payment of $500 per month if you requested it ($36,000 / 72 = $500.00).